DeSantis argues he's top Trump alternative even as ex-president's indictment overshadows 2024 race

 Stitt's endorsement, meanwhile, is probably unlikely to sway many voters nationally.
 But it is important for projecting strength far from DeSantis' home state, as does stopping in Oklahoma so early in the campaign.

-The governor opened his campaign last month by visiting Iowa, New Hampshire and South Carolina, all states that vote early on the primary calendar and have absorbed the majority of the candidates' attention.
-Yet coming so soon thereafter to Oklahoma lets DeSantis show he plans to be in the race for the entire primary season, not just the start.
+The governor opened his campaign last month by visiting Iowa, then traveled to New Hampshire and South Carolina, all states that vote early on the primary calendar and have absorbed the majority of the candidates' attention.
+Yet the early Oklahoma stop lets DeSantis show he plans to be in the race for the entire primary season, not just the start.

 And, though he’s the governor of Florida — known more for its beaches and theme parks than calf-roping or bull riding — DeSantis' later stop in Ponca wasn't, as they say, his first rodeo.
 He was making that appearance together with his wife, Casey, who was runner-up in the NCAA equestrian national championships at College of Charleston.